XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 As mentioned earlier we already scan our images in our CI/CD pipeline and there we use [Trivy](https://github.com/aquasecurity/trivy/).

-It was a natural fit for us to got with [Aqua Securitys](https://www.aquasec.com/) [Starboard](https://github.com/aquasecurity/starboard).
+So it was a natural fit for us to got with [Aqua Securitys](https://www.aquasec.com/) [Starboard](https://github.com/aquasecurity/starboard).
-Starboard is a reporting tool that supports multiple Aqua Security tools like Trivy for vulnerability report, but also kube-hunter and kube-bench.
+Starboard is a reporting tool that supports multiple Aqua Security tools like Trivy for vulnerability report, but also kube-hunter and kube-bench among others.
 In this post we will only focus on the vulnerability reports.

-As part of improving Xenit Kubernetes Service (XKS), we have the last few months working on adding support for Starboard in XKS and after a few open source PR:s we have managed to do so.
+As part of improving Xenit Kubernetes Service (XKS), the last few months we have been working on adding support for Starboard in XKS and after a few open source PR:s we have managed to do so.

 <!-- truncate -->